Reducing the susceptibility of lumped-element KIDs to two-level system effects: Conclusion

 \section{Conclusion}

-Optical coupling to a LEKID via an antenna and transmission line structure is a promising candidate for future experiments requiring large detector arrays, making possible the addition of structures needed for multi-chroic, polarisation-sensitive capabilities.
-Separating out the inductive and capacitive elements allows for additional TLSs losses, caused by placing dielectric over the resonator, to be minimised.
-For a non-optimised device, we have demonstrated that we can meet the dielectric requirements of the microstrip transmission line coupling, whilst maintaining high Q factors and minimal additional parasitic dielectric response.
+Optical coupling to a LEKID via an antenna and transmission line structure is a promising candidate for future CMB experiments requiring large detector arrays, making possible the addition of structures needed for multi-chroic, polarisation-sensitive capabilities.
+Separating the inductive and capacitive elements allows for additional TLS losses, caused by placing dielectric over the resonator, to be minimised.
+For a dark, single-layer LEKID array, we have demonstrated that we can meet the dielectric requirements of the microstrip transmission line coupling, whilst maintaining a minimal additional parasitic dielectric response and without creating additional noise.